gRNAde: Geometric Deep Learning for 3D RNA inverse design: The gRNAde pipeline

 \Cref{fig:grnade_pipeline} illustrates the RNA inverse folding problem: the task of designing new RNA sequences conditioned on a structural backbone.
 Given the 3D coordinates of a backbone structure, machine learning models must generate sequences that are likely to fold into that shape.
 The underlying assumption behind inverse folding (and rational biomolecule design) is that structure determines function \citep{huang2016coming}.

+Following best practices in protein design, gRNAde uses a structure-conditioned, autoregressive language model with geometric GNN encoder and decoder \citep{jing2020learning, dauparas2022robust}.
+Our main architectural contribution is a multi-state GNN for modelling sets of 3D backbones (described in \Cref{sec:methods:gnn}) as well as an efficient PyG implementation (Appendix \Cref{fig:tensor} and the pseudocode).
 To the best of our knowledge, gRNAde is the first explicitly multi-state inverse folding pipeline, allowing users to design sequences for backbone conformational ensembles (a set of 3D backbone structures) as opposed to a single structure.
-Our multi-state design framework aims to better capture RNA conformational dynamics which is often important for functionality in structured RNAs \citep{ken2023rna}.